Manhattan House: Site

-Manhattan House is located at 200 East 66th Street on the Upper East Side of Manhattan in New York City, United States.
+Manhattan House is located at 200 East 66th Street on the Upper East Side of Manhattan in New York City, New York, United States.
 It occupies a city block bounded by Third Avenue to the west, 66th Street to the north, Second Avenue to the east, and 65th Street to the south.
 The land lot is rectangular and covers 98,108 ft2, with a frontage of about 160.83 ft on either avenue and about 610 ft on either street.
 The land lot originally measured 200 ft wide, but the building's developer, the New York Life Insurance Company, had donated a 40 ft strip of land along 66th Street to the government of New York City prior to Manhattan House's construction.
 This allowed the city to widen the adjacent block of 66th Street from 60 to 100 ft, with separate roadways for through traffic and local traffic.
 Plane trees were planted on both sides of 66th Street and in the median; a wall of granite blocks separates the two roadways.
 The site slopes down to the east, so the Second Avenue end of the building is 18 ft lower than the Third Avenue end.

 Manhattan House replaced the Third Avenue Car Barn (Third Avenue EL in foreground, 1936).